poweredbyniks/SQL-interview-questions/README.md

 To display even numbers-.

-1	Select studentId from (Select rowno, studentId from student) where mod(rowno,2)=0
+1Select studentId from (Select rowno, studentId from student) where mod(rowno,2)=0

 To display odd numbers-.

-1	Select studentId from (Select rowno, studentId from student) where mod(rowno,2)=1 from (Select rowno, studentId from student) where mod(rowno,2)=1.[/sql]
+1Select studentId from (Select rowno, studentId from student) where mod(rowno,2)=1 from (Select rowno, studentId from student) where mod(rowno,2)=1.[/sql]

 ### How to select unique records from a table?

 Select unique records from a table by using DISTINCT keyword.

-1	Select DISTINCT StudentID, StudentName from Student.
+1Select DISTINCT StudentID, StudentName from Student.

 ### What is the command used to fetch first 5 characters of the string?

 There are many ways to fetch first 5 characters of the string -.

-1	Select SUBSTRING(StudentName,1,5) as studentname from student
+1Select SUBSTRING(StudentName,1,5) as studentname from student

-1	Select RIGHT(Studentname,5) as studentname from student
+1Select RIGHT(Studentname,5) as studentname from student

 ### Which operator is used in query for pattern matching?

 LIKE operator is used for pattern matching, and it can be used as -.

-1.	% – Matches zero or more characters.
+1.% – Matches zero or more characters.

-2.	_(Underscore) – Matching exactly one character.
+2._(Underscore) – Matching exactly one character.

 Example -.

-1	Select * from Student where studentname like ‘a%’
+1Select * from Student where studentname like ‘a%’

-1	Select * from Student where studentname like ‘ami_’
+1Select * from Student where studentname like ‘ami_’

 ### Write SQL Query to find duplicate rows in a database? and then write SQL query to delete them?